div13717/Victims-of-rape-cases-reported-in-India-from-1996-2022/README.md

 ## step 1
 download datasets of cases reported in various years
 ## step 2
-collecte the total cases from each year
+collect the total cases from each year
 ## step 3
-Import pandas and matplotlib if already exists else pip install in cmd import pandas as pd import matplotlib.pyplot as plt
+Import pandas and matplotlib if already exists else pip install in cmd import pandas as pd

+import matplotlib.pyplot as plt
 ## step 4
 Create a dataframe for collected total cases each year using pandas